 Eliza Tudor's experience as an arts leader spans the visual, literary and performing arts across three continents.
 From ten years producing film and theatre in Australia, to producing opera, Ancient Greek theatre and ballet in the Sierra, Eliza then moved to the UK to complete her MA in Cultural Policy.
 Working as Senior Commissioner for the UK's National Health Service in one of London's most deprived areas, she then worked as Senior Development Executive – Arts & Humanities at the University of Oxford, while also serving on the Board of Trustees of Magdalen Road Studios and Rosetta Life – working nationally through the arts with people suffering life limiting illnesses.
 Eliza returned in February 2015 to direct Yuba Sutter Arts, then in 2016 accepted the role of Executive Director with Nevada County Arts Council.
 This implied simultaneous overview of three counties under California Arts Council's State-Local Partnership Program.
-Since late 2016 Eliza has focused solely on Nevada County Arts Council, last year gaining state recognition for Nevada County through consulting two successful applications for California Cultural District designation.
+Since late 2016 Eliza has focused solely on Nevada County Arts Council, in 2017 gaining state recognition for Nevada County through consulting two successful applications for California Cultural District designation.
 She currently sits on the board of directors for both California Arts Advocates and Californians for the Arts, and in late 2018 was recognized for her outstanding leadership by the California Senate, Congress and Assembly.

 Beth Ford lives and works in Nevada City.
 A graphic artist, book designer, essayist, poet, and award-winning florist, her work has been reviewed locally and nationally.
 With a passion for visual language, color theory and typography, her designs are known for their depth of atmosphere and layered collage.
 Recent projects include collaborations with Oregon’s Poet Laureate, graphics for a Bach Festival in Maine, and collateral for The Sierra Poetry Festival.
 A native San Franciscan, she is equally obsessed with birding, botany, books, fresh air….
 Portfolios at: www.GlibCommunications.com